 Sleep Apnea Surgery in Princeton and Monroe, NJ

 Sleep apnea can be caused by airway obstructions, leading to dangerous and disruptive sleep; surgery can clear the airway, promoting good health.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs sleep apnea surgeries for patients in the Central New Jersey area, including those in Princeton and Plainsboro, at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs sleep apnea surgeries for patients in the Central New Jersey area, including those in Princeton, Monroe and Plainsboro, at Princeton Otolaryngology Associates.

 What Is Sleep Apnea Surgery?

 Sleep apnea surgery is performed to enlarge the patient’s airway, eliminating obstructions which cause sleep apnea.
 Areas which may be addressed during surgery include:

 - Throat side walls

 Sleep apnea surgery opens the airway so patients can breathe easily during sleep.
 It can also prevent long-term issues caused by sleep apnea, including heart disease, high blood pressure, diabetes, and obesity.
 By restoring the airway, sleep apnea surgery helps patients get more restful sleep each night.

 There are several different specific surgeries used to treat sleep apnea, most of which are performed under general anesthesia.
 Sleep apnea surgeries include: